zetaalphavector/RAGElo/README.md

 This led us to develop a simple tool for tournament-style Elo ranking of LLM outputs.
 By comparing answers from different RAG pipelines and prompts over multiple questions, RAGElo computes a ranking of the different settings, providing a good overview of what works (and what doesn't).

-The RAGElo tool finds its origin in a Generative AI project that [Zeta Alpha](https://www.zeta-alpha.com) developed with BASF.

 ## ⚙️ Installation